What is Thrive Impact Fund?

 Thrive Impact Fund focuses on providing flexible and patient loans, providing the right capital at the right time to help social enterprises grow.

 A social enterprise seeks to have a positive social, cultural or environmental impact through its operations, and/or the sale of their products and services.
-Social enterprises and impact organizations can take many different legal structures, including for-profit social enterprises, non-profits, charities, and cooperatives.
+Social enterprises can take many different legal structures, including for-profit social enterprises, non-profits, charities, and cooperatives.

 Who is Thrive Impact Fund?